|IQUA - THE IRISH QUATERNARY ASSOCIATION|

 IQUA promotes Quaternary studies through its publications, conferences and symposia, awards and field meetings.
 It represents a unique pool of expertise in climate and landscape change capable of providing critical information on past and present Earth surface processes.
 It is an ideal forum for exchange of information between scientists, managers and interest groups concerned with the many contemporary issues associated with future climate change.

-IQUA is delighted to announce the availability (as of January 2013) of Wicklow in the Grip of an Ice Age - A Self-Guided Tour of the Evidence of an Ice Age in Wicklow, hosted on the excellent Our Wicklow Heritage website, developed by the Wicklow Heritage Forum as an action of the County Wicklow Heritage plan (click here for the tour webpage).
+IQUA is delighted to announce the availability of Wicklow in the Grip of an Ice Age - A Self-Guided Tour of the Evidence of an Ice Age in Wicklow, hosted on the excellent Our Wicklow Heritage website, developed by the Wicklow Heritage Forum as an action of the County Wicklow Heritage plan (click here for the tour webpage).